Knicks vs. Hornets Player Props Betting Odds

 |3PM

-- Jalen Brunson is scoring 20 points per game this season, 4.5 less than his over/under on Sunday.
+- Jalen Brunson is scoring 20 points per game this season, 5.5 fewer than his points prop on Saturday.

-- He has made four three-pointers per game, 1.5 more than his prop bet total on Sunday (2.5).
+- He has hit four three-pointers per game, 1.5 more than his over/under on Saturday (2.5).

 Get tickets for any NBA game this season at Ticketmaster!